Pre-Test Multi Choice Questions

 holding a GRC entitles a patient to the same legal protections as that of their acquired gender in most situations

-disclosing someone’s trans status or history without permission or cause can in certain circumstances amount to a criminal offence
+disclosing someone’s trans status or history without permission or cause can amount to a criminal offence in certain circumstances

 this is the only mechanism by which a person is able to have their acquired gender reflected on their birth certificate